Career

 James has been described as a “masterful” and “fearless” advocate who is “terrific to work with”.

-James was instructed by the SFO in R-v-Palombo, a case relating to the Euribor and Libor benchmark interest rate trials and appeals, and in 2023, in R-v-Osmond, which secured the first conviction in a case brought by the SFO for Tipping Off in the Regulated Sector.
+James was instructed by the SFO in R-v-Palombo, a case relating to the Euribor and Libor benchmark interest rate trials which went to the Supreme Court in March 2025.
+In 2023, he appeared in R-v-Osmond, which resulted in the first conviction in a case brought by the SFO for Tipping Off in the Regulated Sector.
+This case is now before the Court of Appeal.
 In 2024 James also prosecuted a corporate bribery case (R-v-Churchill Contractors Ltd. and others) where the company and one of its directors were convicted.
-James was also instructed in a confiscation case where the identified assets amounted to £73 million and the fraud concerned a loss of £200 million.
-He represented four non-executive directors in connection with an SFO investigation and related civil proceedings.
+James recently appeared in a confiscation case where an order for £90 million was made, of which over £50 million has been recovered.
+He has also represented four non-executive directors in connection with an SFO investigation and related civil proceedings.